signaldatascience/R-curriculum/assignments/1-r-programming/5-numerical-algos/r-numerical-algos.md

 6. Set $w = w \oplus t$.
 7. Return $w$.

-Now you have everything you need to write a custom implementation of a xorshift pRNG!
+At this point, you have everything you need to write a custom implementation of a xorshift pRNG!

 * Fill in the following code template for a `xorshift()` function: